sourcegraph/handbook/content/product/planning.md

 ### RFCs

-[RFCs](../communication/rfcs/index.md) are ephemeral documents used to outline and solicit feedback on projects.
+[RFCs](../communication/rfcs/index.md) are documents used to outline and solicit feedback on projects.
 They provide context around a problem that needs to be solved and are a medium for creating specifications for a project.

 Generally, items in the roadmap will be big enough they require writing an RFC, though this will not always be the case.
 When a solution is clear, a well-detailed issue is sufficient to communicate intent, motivation, and solution.